-She became the first gymnast to ever receive a perfect score of 10!
+She became the first gymnast to receive a perfect score of 10!

 Nadia’s escape from death may be due to luck, but her success in gymnastics wasn’t.
 She made Olympic History because of hard work and a great sense of balance.

-Balance is a little-overlooked element in many disciplines – especially when designing marketing messages.
+Balance is a little-overlooked element in many disciplines – especially when creating marketing messages.

 White space is the unused space on a page.
-The term comes from the printing industry when text was printed on white paper.
+The term came from the book printing industry.

-White space really means negative space, or the blank parts of the page.
-The color of the background can be yellow, or blue, or white and it’s still called white space.
+White space means negative space or the blank parts of the page.
+The background color can be yellow, blue, or white, and it’s still called white space.

 As you read this article, notice the space between sections and paragraphs.
-Those blank spaces are important.
+Those blank spaces are essential.
 White space seems like it’s wasted, but it’s not.

 - It increases comprehension of your message.